-Hand lettering is alive
+Painted lettering is alive

 Make your signs unique

-The craft is recognised as such and injects a special touch for exterior signage, interior displays and visual branding.
-In addition to vintage and retro projects, pleasure vehicles and honours boards for clubs, schools and organisations.
+The craft is recognised as such and injects a special touch for exterior signage, interior displays, and visual branding.
+In addition to vintage and retro projects, pleasure vehicles, and honours boards for clubs, schools, and organisations.

-Traditional signwriting in Dundee is rare but can be used to great effect, most notably for large exterior wall lettering.
-Often, there is no other practical or cost efficient method to create large lettering or graphics, especially on textured surfaces.
+Traditional signwriting in Dundee is rare but can be used to great effect.
+Most notably for large exterior wall lettering.
+Often, there is no other practical or cost efficient method to create large lettering or graphics.
+Especially on textured surfaces.